Skip navigation

 What’s the big deal with excess moisture anyway?
 There are two big considerations to make.
 The higher the relative humidity level is in your home, the higher the evaporation point is for liquids, including your sweat.
 But what does this mean?
 Your body won’t be able to adequately cool itself off, leading to a lot of discomfort for you.
 That’s not the only reason high humidity should concern you, however.

 Excess humidity in the air encourages the growth of mold and mildew.
 While this is inconsequential outdoors, when it develops in the darker, cooler parts of your home like inside walls and under sinks, it creates a health hazard.
-In fact, mold spores can impact allergies, asthma, and cause a number of other issues for even the healthiest person.
+Mold spores can impact allergies, and asthma, and cause several other issues for even the healthiest person.
 This is probably the biggest reason that you should aim to control your indoor humidity levels.

 The Limits of Your Air Conditioner

-As we discussed above, your AC system has the ability to remove some moisture from the air, however this is not a purposeful function, nor is it sufficient.
-Your cooling system is able to cool the air past the dew point, which yes, naturally removes moisture.
+As we discussed above, your AC system can remove some moisture from the air, however, this is not a purposeful function, nor is it sufficient.
+Your cooling system can cool the air past the dew point, which yes, naturally removes moisture.

 However, air conditioning systems aren’t developed to operate as a dehumidifier, which means they are an inadequate substitute for this efficient system.
 To truly address the effects of excess moisture in your home, you’ll want to have a whole-house dehumidifier installed.